top of page

 Niccolò Fiorentino Polipo

-Niccolò Fiorentino Polipo is a clinical psychologist and a PhD student at the Psychological Sciences Research Institute of the Catholic University of Louvain in Belgium.
+Niccolò Fiorentino Polipo, PhD, is a clinical psychologist and research collaborator of the Louvain Psychotherapy Research Group.
 He holds a bachelor’s degree in philosophy from the University Vita-Salute San Raffaele, a second-cycle degree program in clinical psychology from the University of Bologna, and a master of science in forensic psychology from the University of Kent.
 He completed his clinical training at the Cyprus Institute for Psychotherapy.
 He is currently training as a Jungian analyst with the Belgian School for Jungian Psychoanalysis.
 As an independent scholar, he is interested in the intersection between psychoanalysis and normative ethics.
-His current doctoral project, supervised by Prof Willemsen, focuses on the topic of conceptual and reflective skills in psychoanalytic therapy.
+His doctoral project, supervised by Prof Willemsen, focused on the topic of conceptual and reflective skills in psychoanalytic therapy.
 What does it mean to “think psychoanalytically”?
 Is it a therapeutic skill?
 Can it be learnt/taught?

 loader,gif